by:Funding For Good

 - Do you have anyone on your staff or board that is familiar with the foundation/program officer?

 Regarding preparation, there are too many things to list, but these will make a good starting point.
-As a representative of your organization, it is important to create a strong first impression with the foundation, showing that you value their time and funding priorities.
+As a representative of your organization, it is important to create a strong first impression.
+A good conversation with the foundation shows that you value their time and funding priorities.

 Not only will you want to be familiar with their funding interests, but you will want to ask specific questions to get a feel for what can be expected on your end.
 Some of the questions you will want to have the program officer answer, if you do not find the answers on the foundation website or 990s are: